getcellm/cellm/README.md

 These use cases are starting points.
 Experiment with different instructions to find what works best for your data.
 It works best when combined with human judgment and expertise in your specific domain.

-## Run LLMs Locally
+## Run Models Locally

-Cellm can use models running on your computer with its OpenAI client and Ollama or vLLM inference servers.
+Cellm can run LLM models locally on your computer via Llamafiles, Ollama, or vLLM.
 This ensures none of your data ever leaves your machine.
 And its free.

+By default Cellm uses Gemma 2 2B model with 4-bit quantization.
+This clever little model runs fine on a CPU.

+### LLamafile

+Llamafile is a stand-alone executable that is very easy to setup.
+Cellm will automatically download a Llamafile and run it for you the first time you use a Llamafile model.

+To get started:

+1. Rename `appsettings.Llamafile.json` to `appsettings.Local.json`.
+2. Build and install Cellm.
+3. Run e.g. `=PROMPT(A1, "Extract keywords")` in a formula.
+4. Wait 5-10 min depending on your internet connection.
+The model will reply once it is ready.

+Use `appsettings.Llamafile.GPU.json` to offload inference to your NVIDIA or AMD GPU.

+### Ollama and vLLM

+Ollama and vLLM are LLM inference servers.
+Ollama is designed for easy of use and vLLM is designed to run models efficiently with high-throughput.
+Both Ollama and vLLM are packaged up as docker compose files that can run models locally on your computer.

 To get started, use Ollama with the Gemma 2 2B model with 4-bit quantization.
 This clever little model runs fine on a CPU.